Skip to content

 2. Click on the Search icon and enter LDC pricing products in the search bar.

-2. Click Add a LDC pricing record to create new pricing product.
+1. From the Pricing product details section, click Add a LDC pricing record to create new pricing product.

-3. Fill in the details as mentioned in the table below:
+2. In the General tab, fill in the details as mentioned in the table below:

 Fields Description

 LDC pooling Select the appropriate pooling option that groups customers under the same pricing structure.
+Pooling helps manage supply, nominations, and settlements efficiently by consolidating end users with similar delivery or rate characteristics.

 Product name/Code Enter a unique name or code that identifies the product or defines the product name based on the configuration.